-John Deere TY15161 Cooling System Sealer may be added to the radiator to stop leaks.
-DO NOT use any other stop-leak additives in the system.
+John Deere TY15161 Cooling System Sealer may be added to the radiator to stop leaks on a temporary or emergency basis only.
+DO NOT use any other stop-leak additives in the cooling system.
+Leaks should be permanently repaired as quickly as possible.